soumyakarwa/soumyakarwa/README.md

 - 👋🏻 Hi, I’m Soumya
 - ☝🏻 I create media and solutions that leverage the powerful intersection of Design, Computer Science & AI
 - 👇🏻 I am currently enrolled at Parsons School of Design as a first-year MFA Candidate in Design & Technology, concentrating in Creative Coding & 3D-Design
-- 👈🏻 I completed a BS from Brown University in Applied Mathematics-Computer Science
+- 👈🏻 I completed a BSc from Brown University in Applied Mathematics-Computer Science
 - 👉🏻 I love to chat about Design, boutique coffee shops, Harry Potter or pretty much anything, so reach out to me at soumyakarwa01@gmail.com or @soumyakarwa on Instagram :)

 <!---